Kenosha County accepting vendor proposals for Silver Lake Park Beach concessions

 “We look forward to seeing the proposals come through and giving them thorough consideration,” Collins said.

-In the meantime, the county is continuing to seek candidates for its regular seasonal parks positions, including lifeguards and other beach staff.
-These job postings are listed on the county website, at https://www.kenoshacounty.org/jobs.
+The county is continuing to advertise for candidates for seasonal parks positions, including lifeguards and beach staff.
+Those job postings are on the county website, at https://www.kenoshacounty.org/jobs.

 For more information about Silver Lake Park and all of the county’s other parks locations, visit https://parks.kenoshacounty.org or follow Kenosha County Parks on Facebook and Instagram.